ixray-community/ixray-swtc/README.md

 > [!WARNING]
 >
 > Supported only on __IX-Ray Platform__!
+>
+> Not compatible with other weather mods!
+Before installing, delete user.ltx

 ## Requirements

 Installation:

 1. Install original Stalker Call of Pripyat 1.6.02
-2. Install current version of IX-Ray (minimum ..)
+2. Install current version of IX-Ray (minimum 1.3)
 3. Extract addon archive into the game folder
 4. Start the game and play

 Link to the current __IX-Ray__ [release](https://github.com/ixray-team/ixray-1.6-stcop/releases/latest)

 ## Contributors

+- Drombeys
+- St4lker0k765

 ## License